-- Students withdrawing from a course by the end of the third day of the term and no shows shall receive a 100% refund of applicable tuition (hours below the 15 hour tuition cap) and applicable refundable fees, excluding the application fee.
+- 1. Students who withdraw from a course by the end of the third calendar day of the term shall receive a 100% refund of applicable tuition and refundable fees, excluding the application fee.
 Exceptions may be allowed for customized courses that do not follow the college's standard academic calendar. - 2.
 Students who withdraw from a course after the third day of the term shall receive no refund. - 3.
-For those students receiving federal financial aid, the technical colleges shall make available Consumer Information that may be found at www.ifap.ed.gov under the appropriate aid year's Handbook.
-Although there will be no refund of tuition and fees after the third day, withdrawing students receiving Federal Pell Grant will have awards adjusted in compliance with the return to Title IV process (R2T4) outlined in the Federal Student Aid Handbook.
+Students who withdraw after the third calendar day of the term and receive federal financial aid, financial aid awards will be pro-rated in compliance with the return of Title IV process outlined in the Federal Refund policy.